UPtrimOfficial/UPtrim/README.md

 <br/>

-Every conversation is automatically analyzed for facts worth remembering:
+Your AI forgets your name the moment you close the chat.
+UPtrim fixes that — every conversation is automatically analyzed for facts worth remembering:

 <br/>